 The second aspect of this is in regards to chaotic systems, through chaos theory.
 We know through thermodynamics that over time, systems devolve.
 The fate of all organization in the universe is absolute entropy.
 This is the force of chaos, as I call it, to return everything into nothingness.
 Our ability as humans, or anything’s ability that is not all-powerful, ultimately cannot overcome this force.
 There is no path to inevitable success without a force greater than the chaos.
 I use righteousness here as “correct decision making” though in other senses I use it as “moral decision making, ” so that is something to note.
 But, in concluding there is a God who is all-powerful, I also conclude that He is righteous and worthy of His status.
 It’s not just the balance of the fundamental forces that allot to His decision making ability.
 It’s also that 14 or so billion years later, the universe still exists in a form where complex life can exist dependent on the fundamental laws of nature.
 Even something as so simple as water becoming less dense, when it is a solid, likely would of prevented life from forming on Earth.
 This is because ice would cap the seafloor, and prevent magma, potentially, from creating the thermal vents which life first emerged.

 #2: Without a righteous God, given what we know about chaotic systems, and what we perceive about the bleakness of life in the universe.
 The more we as humans technologically advance, the more we exponentially increase our likelihood for self-annihilation or global totalitarianism.
-The chaos is always pushing back on attempts at organization, and no alien civilization, in all the vastness of space-time, has succeeded to survive long enough to be observed.
+The chaos is always pushing back on attempts at organization, and no known alien civilization, in all the vastness of space-time, has succeeded to survive long enough to be observed.
 Therefore, the chaos of nature requires strict social organization among humanity to ensure our continued survival.

 #3: Without the absolute proof otherwise, we therefore find it in our best interest to believe there is a God.
 Such that, first and foremost, God be of love, mercy, righteousness, and having the highest authority over what happens within the universe.
 As we seek prosperity in our future, we believe that only through God can we truly rest assured our interests will be accounted.

 I find this also a rational belief, to assume there is a righteous God, until proven otherwise.
 With this assumption, we can always remain in peace not afraid of the entropy of the universe.
 No matter how great we are, nothing we build will ever last, and the inevitability of our lives is suffering.
 The inevitability of all things is suffering as well.
 With this realization, to believe in anything else, is to believe in despair.
 It is only through despair that we allow others to govern us and what we think, so I furthermore find this a manipulation of those who simply want power over us.
 It is a form of self- serving propaganda, as opposed to an altruistic and philanthropic truth being told to us.
-All ultimate beliefs are based on assumptions, and I find the greatest ultimate belief is the one that tells us we don’t have to live in fear or oppressed by any mother fucker, cause they ain’t God.
+All ultimate beliefs are based on assumptions, and I find the greatest ultimate belief is the one that tells us we don’t have to live in fear or oppression of any man, because they ain’t God.

 #4: Without the absolute proof otherwise, we as well find that Jesus Christ as revealed in the Holy Bible, to be the personage of God.
 However, we see that the faith is greater than what we say, and it is about what we do instead.
 Therefore, we are about actions and commited to community with all those whose actions reflects the values taught by Jesus Christ, regardless of faith.